StephenDoyle10/lyrics/README.md

 And in query variable box in playground: {"id":2, "changes": { "name": "eddie", "message": "hello"}}

-If you click submit after typing this, you should see Entry with id: 2 has been updated.
+If you click submit after typing this, you should see document with id: 2 has been updated.